May 16, 2019

 I’ve been an active member of the Michigan legal community for many years and am incredibly passionate about helping parties achieve resolution and closure.
 I view myself as a problem solver, which is why this path to JAMS feels like the logical next step in my career.

--Wendy Potts, Retired Judge, Oakland County (Michigan) Circuit Court, JAMS Neutral
+-Wendy Potts, Retired Judge, Oakland County (Michigan) Circuit Court, JAMS Arbitrator and Mediator

 A past president of the Oakland County Bar Association, Judge Potts has lent her expertise and support to community dispute resolution organizations and has been active in the areas of domestic violence and juvenile justice.
 She is a founder of The RESTORE Foundation, a nonprofit dedicated to ensuring funding for Oakland County’s drug courts and providing support for victims of addiction, and was a 2010 State Bar of Michigan Champion of Justice.